 “What if seeds were sold like phone time?
 Buy a card; pay for a bit of seeds.”

-In 2011, and with support from One Acre Fund, Anushka moved to Mali to test her savings-based payment model for seeds and fertilizer and training.
+In 2011 with support from One Acre Fund, Anushka moved to Mali to test her savings-based payment model for seeds and fertilizer and training.
 Two months before myAgro’s first planting season, Mali underwent a military coup.
-Foreign governments stopped their funding.
-USAID, Peace Corps, and nearly every other NGO left the country, and the Mali government shut down.
-Even in the face of these enormous challenges, myAgro stayed while farmers continued to make savings payments through their mobile phones.
+The Malian government shut down, and foreign governments stopped their funding.
+USAID, Peace Corps, and nearly every other NGO left the country.
+In the face of these enormous challenges, myAgro stayed, and farmers continued to make savings payments through their mobile phones.

-Today Anushka serves as Founder and CEO leading a team of 300 with headquarters in Bamako, Mali and a second office in Thiès, Senegal.
-In just a short 5-year period, Anushka’s unique idea to use mobile as a savings platform has evolved from reaching 240 farmers in trial in 2012 to an expected 30,000 farmers in 2017, proving that farmers can and want to save if they have the means to do so. myAgro is on track toward its North Star of reaching 1 million smallholder farmers and increasing their income by $1.50 per day by 2025 to move above the poverty line and into the middle class.
-This is an exciting period of growth for us, and we are happy to share this journey with you.
+Today Anushka serves as Founder and CEO, leading a team of 300 with headquarters in Bamako, Mali and a second office in Thiès, Senegal.
+In just a short 5-year period, Anushka’s unique idea to use mobile technology as a savings platform has evolved from a 240 farmer trial to a multi-country program that serves over 30,000 farmers, proving that farmers can and want to save. myAgro is on track toward its North Star of reaching 1 million smallholder farmers and increasing their income by $1.50 per day by 2025 to move above the poverty line and into the middle class.
+This is an exciting period of growth for us, and we are excited to share this journey with you.